rensetiawanren/coding-practice_basic-programming-java/README.md

 <p align="right">PR-004-00001</p>

 # CODING PRACTICE - Basic Programming Java
-This project is an exercise of basic programming using Java language.
+This project create a simple Java program that demonstrates basic programming concepts in Java.
+The program will include

 ---